xEdziu/DnD-Battle-Manager/README.md

 ## 🛠️ Local Setup (For Developers)

 > [!NOTE]
-> Whole this repository was created in a one night stand (as of 28.07.2025) - I was using a hella lot of AI help to develop this project.
-It is not a secret that AI played a significant role in its development.
+> It is not a secret that AI played a significant role in development of this app.

 **For developers who want to contribute, modify the code, or build from source:**